cameronmcefee/plax/readme.md

 ### plaxify()

 Add an item to the list of parallaxing layers.
 Ranges are centered at the items start location.
-For example, an item with a 20px range will be able to move 10px forward and 10px backward from its start location
+For example, an item with a 20px range will be able to move 10px forward and 10px backward from its start location.

 __Parameters__